Carson Wentz Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 - He's also figured in the ground game, with 121 rushing yards (13.4 ypg) on 29 carries with one rushing touchdown.

-- The Colts have thrown the football in 55.8% of their plays from scrimmage this year while staying on the ground 44.2% of the time.
+- The Colts have thrown the football in 55.8% of their plays from scrimmage this year while running the ball 44.2% of the time.
 This offensive attack ranks fifth in the NFL in points scored.

 - Wentz accounts for 36.8% of his team's red zone plays, with 35 of his 300 pass attempts coming from inside the opponent's 20-yard line.